PX20/trafficmap/replit.md

-# QLD Safety Monitor
+# Community Connect Australia

 ## Overview
-QLD Safety Monitor is a real-time safety and incident monitoring application for Queensland.
+Community Connect Australia is a real-time safety and incident monitoring application for Australia.
 It provides live updates on traffic events, emergency incidents, crime reports, suspicious behavior alerts, and traffic camera feeds.
-The application integrates with official QLD Traffic and Emergency Services data feeds and supports community-driven incident reporting.
-It features a full-stack web application with an interactive map interface and advanced filtering capabilities to view and analyze safety conditions in real-time across Queensland.
+The application supports community-driven incident reporting across all Australian states and territories.
+It features a full-stack web application with an interactive map interface and advanced filtering capabilities to view and analyze safety conditions in real-time across Australia.

 ## User Preferences
 Preferred communication style: Simple, everyday language.